-By default, primary key is used for the relation.
-If you wish to change the primary key, select the parent table and modify primary key.
+By default, the primary key is used for the relation.
+If you wish to change the primary key, select the parent table and modify the primary key.

-To create new alternate key, click the +Add key button in section Keys.
+To create a new alternate key, click the +Add key button in section Keys.

-In case you need to create compound key, for example key that should contain columns name and surname, repeat the process twice.
+In case you need to create a compound key, for example, a key that should contain columns name and surname, repeat the process twice.

 Cardinality settings affect the display of relations in your diagram.
 Select a relation and change values in section Cardinality.

 Optional child settings change the appearance of line ending to circle.
 And if you set cardinality to 1, the relation line will be displayed without the crows' foot graphics.